Skip to content

 Symbol Change

-There is no system type for a symbol change, but you can manually change the symbol on the asset and add the old assets as an alias if you want to make it easier to import data with both the old and new symbols or ISINs.
+There is no system type for a symbol change, but you can manually change the symbol on the asset and the system should map it correctly on future imports.